datajet-io/s3gopher/README.md

 ## Caveats

+* See AWS documentation for [Region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) and [ACL](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) values.
-[Region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) is hard-coded to "eu-west-1" and [ACL to "private"](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
-Probably not well suited for buckets with thousands or millions of files.
+* Listing is done in memory and not well suited for buckets with thousands or millions of files.

 ## Example usage